LukeWait/gc-esports-app/README.md

-# GC E-Sports Competition App
+# Gold Coast E-Sports Competition App
 ## Description
 This application helps manage competition data effectively using a user-friendly GUI.
 The app interacts with CSV files to manage teams, matches, and results.